 I also discovered their hidden restaurants among the rocks, Las Cuevas and Chibali.
 If I had known they were down here, I would have definitely made a more concerted effort to make reservations!

-Xcaret Hotel Arte and the Occidental Hotel by Xcaret are all connected to the Xcaret Hotel México by the beach, so I walked over to Xcaret Hotel Arte to explore their stunning grounds.
+Hotel Xcaret Arte is connected to Hotel Xcaret Mexico by the beach, so I walked over to Hotel Xcaret Arte to explore their stunning grounds.

 By now it was getting close to noon, which was check-out time.
 Before I left, I wanted to get a full view of the properties, so I went towards the highest point of the property Capilla de Todos los Ángeles, which translates to Chapel of the Angels.